Recycle IT Safely – Computers, Phone, Tablet & Hard Disks!

 You might be thinking, what will I do with all that information on the HDD before recycling a PC?
 If so, please don’t try to burn or use industrial-strength magnetic forces on the devices as these methods are not full proof or safe!

 What to Do next?

-The key is to destroying your computer HDD is ensuring it can’t ever spin again.
+The key is to destroy your computer HDD is ensuring it can’t ever spin again.
 The physical destruction of the drive means increased confidence that stored data is obliterated and can never be used again.
 This is the method Recycle IT prescribe and practice.

-In the interest of time and money you don’t need to destroy the full PC or laptop just the hard drive which is a small box inside of computer itself and usually contains sensitive information including credit card information, photos or contact details.
-So if you are upgrading to a new computer device (desktop computer, phone, laptop, tablet, etc.) please arrange for removal of the hard drive at the same time as recycling the computer!
+In the interest of time and money, you don’t need to destroy the full PC or laptop just the hard drive which is a small box inside of computer itself and usually contains sensitive information including credit card information, photos or contact details.
+So if you are upgrading to a new computer device (desktop computer, phone, laptop, tablet, etc.) please arrange for the removal of the hard drive at the same time as recycling the computer!

 How to Destroy the HDD?

 If you are looking to dispose of an old computer with a hard drive, it’s really best to physically destroy the old hard drive just to be 100% certain that the old data is completely destroyed.
 Recycle IT use electronic tools and powerful cutting tools to ensure the HDD is destroyed.
 This method is an ideal option for disposal of home or office hard drives.

 Our team take every precaution from wearing protective goggles, gloves, and a dust mask for mouth and nose when cutting into the metal drive.
 They can cut right through the drive, from one side to the other multiple times ensuring the platters and the controller board are shattered.
 Once complete Recycle IT can provide destruction and disposal certification depending on your needs.